cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 Note that e.g. the call player cannot call when the all-in player folds, but we assume the actions are pre-selected and the payouts still remain the same.

-In a 1v1 poker game, the sum of the payouts in each box are 0 since whatever one player wins, the other loses, which is called a **zero-sum game** (not including the house commission, aka rake).
+In a one on one poker game, the sum of the payouts in each box are 0 since whatever one player wins, the other loses, which is called a **zero-sum game** (not including the house commission, aka rake).

 | All-in Player/Call Player  | Call | Fold |
 |---|---|---|---|